Book Collecting Guides

 Robert E. Howard

+Howard’s influence is foundational.
+He created the template for the barbarian hero, which influenced countless characters in fantasy literature, comic books (e.g., Marvel’s Conan and Wolverine), and film (e.g., Conan the Barbarian (1982)).
 Howard influenced and inspired later writers including Samuel R. Delany, David Gemmell, Michael Moorcock, Matthew Woodring Stover, Charles R. Saunders, Karl Edward Wagner, Paul Kearney, Steven Erikson, Joe R. Lansdale, and William King.
 He also has an influence on the field of fantasy fiction rivaled only by J. R. R. Tolkien and Tolkien’s similarly inspired creation of the modern genre of high fantasy.
+He was inducted into the Science Fiction and Fantasy Hall of Fame, and the World Fantasy Award trophy was a bust of Howard himself for many years.

-Robert E. Howard – First Edition Identification Guide
+Robert E. Howard – First Editions Identification Guide

 YearTitlePublisherFirst edition/printing identification points